StringhiniLab/CohortLabeleR/README.md

 <!-- badges: end -->

-CohortLabeleR provides functions to easily add STATA-style variable and cell labels to entire datasets in R. It also includes tools for quick variable recoding, making it easier to work with categorical numeric variables commonly found in longitudinal cohort studies.
+CohortLabeleR provides functions to easily add STATA-style variable and cell labels to entire data frames in R. It also includes tools for quick variable recoding, making it easier to work with categorical numeric variables commonly found in longitudinal cohort studies.

+## Introduction

 ## Installation